Going cashless in Japan

 PayPay

-There are three ways you can charge your account: through your bank account, adding money through an ATM or with your credit card.
+There are three ways you can charge your account: through your bank account, adding money through an ATM, or with your credit card.

 Wise debit card

 It’s free to use it for currencies that you hold in your account i.e. if you have Japanese yen in your Wise account, then it’ll be free for you to spend that money.
 Otherwise, there is a low currency conversion fee and no transaction fees.
-Wise helps individuals and organization
+Wise helps both individuals and organizations, learn more about Wise here.

 With all the above options widely accepted in Japan, which cashless payment option you should use is really up to you.
 The biggest differences between the options are their reward systems, coupon offerings and what discounts, if any, you can get on your purchases.
 We recommend visiting each platform’s website to see what the benefits are.